Winter Outdoor Activities in Boulder

 If you’re bouncing off your walls at home, come bounce off Boulder’s colorful, art-splashed walls for a change.
-More than 135 new murals have popped up here in the last few years, about 16 of which were just added in September 2022.
+Hundreds of new murals have popped up here in the last few years, a handful of which were just added in 2023.
 Grab a hot drink to carry with you, and take a self-guided, behind-the-scenes urban tour of these thought-provoking works.
 There’s also a guided bike tour available.
 Find our complete mural guide, with maps, here.

 6. Get in Some Skiing at a Colorado Gem